When fibromyalgia is diagnosed and treated properly, many people experience a reduction in symptoms.

 - Ongoing chronic pain that is widespread is not in your head, but there could be contributing emotional factors like depression or anxiety.
 Pain is real and needs to be evaluated.

 - Keeping a journal of your pain symptoms will make it easier to talk with your doctor about the pain.
 It will help make sure the doctor has the information needed to properly evaluate your condition.

-- There are effective treatments for fibromyalgia that can reverse the debilitating effect of the pain and greatly improve a person's quality of life.
+- There are effective treatments for fibromyalgia that can improve a person's quality of life.